Arctenik/mc-data-packs/interpreters/brainfuck/readme.md

 ## Known issues

-- It turns out the output method I've used (`tellraw` with interpreted NBT lists) doesn't work with double-quote characters
+- It turns out the output method I've used (`tellraw` with interpreted NBT lists) doesn't work with the double-quote character

 ## Implementation notes